 Level of Difficulty

-Though minimum salaries have been raised significantly in the past four years, they are still low in comparison to those in other Latin American countries.
-While the labor force possesses a high average educational level and is highly competitive, there is a shortage of highly skilled personnel in mid-level engineering and administrative roles.
-Other challenges include the low quality of job opportunities and wage levels, along with insufficient infrastructure, particularly in the southern region where the poorest population resides.
-The potential economic viability of the Mayan Train, the new refinery in Tabasco and the Tehuantepec rail network could have a positive impact on certain sectors in the south.
-However, this may come at a severe environmental cost.
+Although minimum salaries have increased significantly in the past six years – rising from one of the lowest such levels in Latin America to among the highest in the region – they are still low compared with those in the United States.
+While some elements of the labor force have a high average level of education and are highly competitive (especially in the country’s northern regions), there is a shortage of highly skilled personnel in mid-level engineering and administrative roles due to shortcomings in the education system and lack of investment in R&D. Other challenges include low-quality job opportunities and wages, as well as insufficient infrastructure, particularly in the comparatively poorer southern region.
+The potential economic boost provided by the Mayan and Trans-Isthmus trains, the new refinery in Tabasco, and the Tehuantepec rail network could positively affect specific sectors in the south.

-Perhaps the most important obstacle to governance is the widespread violence and ungovernability affecting almost all Mexican states (except Yucatán, Campeche and Aguascalientes), with local police and politics having been infiltrated by organized crime.
+Perhaps the most critical obstacle to governance is the widespread violence and conditions of ungovernability across much of the country.
 Mexico is also vulnerable to natural disasters, especially earthquakes and hurricanes.
-The latter have become increasingly destructive due to global warming and have hit major tourist destinations, including Cancún, Acapulco and Veracruz.
-Coordination between different government levels continues to be difficult and even contradictory, limiting developmental opportunities.
+Hurricanes have become increasingly destructive because of global warming, and have struck major tourist destinations including Cancún, Acapulco and Veracruz.
+Coordination among the levels of government remains complex and contradictory, limiting development opportunities.

 Structural constraints

-CSOs are weakly organized in Mexico compared to peers in many other Latin American countries, as civil society traditions are feeble.
-The CSOs that emerged during the 1980s were very important for the democratic transition, as they formed the social base that led to the creation of the PRD and then MORENA – both parties being coalitions of social movements.
-However, these movements have become bureaucratized and have reproduced clientelistic practices similar to those of the previous PRI regime.
+CSOs are poorly organized in Mexico compared with many other Latin American countries, because civil society traditions are weak.
+The CSOs that emerged in the 1980s were crucial to the democratic transition, forming the social base that led to the creation of the PRD and then Morena.
+Both parties are coalitions of social movements.
+However, these movements have become bureaucratized and have ultimately reproduced clientelist practices similar to those found under the previous PRI regime, especially since AMLO’s presidency.

-Although AMLO’s presidency would not have been possible without the mobilization of numerous social movements, the president remains highly suspicious of these autonomous organizations.
-AMLO has clashed with women’s groups, victims’ advocacy organizations, anti-corruption groups and human rights organizations.
-He has ordered that no civil society organizations be funded by the government and has even called upon U.S. authorities to stop financial flows to these organizations.
-Civil society activists continue to be victims of extreme violence and the maelstrom triggered by the “war on drugs.”
-This has further weakened social capital, particularly in areas directly affected by such violence.
+The mobilization of numerous social movements was crucial to AMLO’s rise to power.
+Despite this, the former president was highly suspicious of autonomous organizations.
+He often clashed with and attempted to delegitimize groups critical of his policies, including feminist groups, victims’ advocacy organizations, anti-corruption groups, human rights organizations and environmental organizations.
+From the beginning of his presidency, he ordered the government to provide no funding to civil society organizations and even called on U.S. authorities to stop financial flows to these groups.
+Civil society organizations and activists remain robust and active at the local level, but often fall victim to the extreme violence and chaotic effects triggered by the war on drugs.
+This has further weakened social capital, particularly in areas directly affected by violence.

 Civil society traditions